-Find the animals
+Find the bison and other animals

 Considered to be one of the top spots in Manitoba for wildlife viewing, Riding Mountain National Park is home to 40 plains bison, a pack of wolves numbering between 70 – 100 individuals, 300 moose, 1,800 elk along with lynx, fox, fishers, pine martens and even otters.